hannutt/chatbotTrainer/README.md

 PDF files are read using the PyPDF library.
 After reading the PDF file, the file data is processed in the same way as in the text file option.

-TRANSLATING TRAINING DATA INTO ANOTHER LANGUAGE
+TRANSLATE USER-ENTERED TRAINING DATA INTO ANOTHER LANGUAGE

 For example, a user can create a chatbot that speaks Spanish, even if the user does not know how to write Spanish.
 The application uses the LibreTranslate API to translate training data from the original language to the desired language.
 The translation is done using a JavaScript function that sends the original text to the LibreTranslate API using the Fetch method and ultimately receives the translated result.
 The translated result is placed in a textarea element, which the user can send to the chatterbot as training material by clicking the button element.